Joanne Hansen, (970) 376-3012

 Nature trail, kayaking, fishing, hiking, and swimming.

-Lac La Heche Provincial Park is on the western side of Lac La Hache.
+Lac La Heche Provincial Park is on the eastern side of Lac La Hache.

 There are 83 sites, C$18/night, with water, flush & pit toilets, and a dump station for $5.
 Paved roads, tree-shaded sites, some overlook lake.